On essentially 4-edge-connected cubic bricks: Essentially -edge-connected cubic bricks

-\begin{lem} Let $G$ be a bicritical graph and let $e$ be a removable edge of $G$ such that every barrier of $G-e$ is special.
-If $G-e$ is not bicritical then exactly one of the following alternatives holds: \begin{enumerate}[(i)] \item either $G-e$ has a nontrivial (special) barrier $B$ such that $e$ has at least one end in $I$ and the graph $H$ obtained from $G-e$ by contracting $X:=B \cup I$ to a single vertex $x$ is bicritical, or otherwise, \item $G-e$ has two nontrivial (special) barriers, $B$ and $B'$, such that the sets $X:=B \cup I$ and $X':=B' \cup I'$ are disjoint, $e$ has one end in $I$ and other end in $I'$, and the graph $H$ obtained from $G-e$ by contracting each of $X$ and $X'$ to single vertices $x$ and $x'$, respectively, is bicritical. \end{enumerate} \end{lem}
+In order to prove Theorem~\ref{thm:efeccb-removable-edges}, we need the Three Case Lemma, a result of Carvalho, Lucchesi and Murty \cite{clm02} that plays an important role in a few of their works \cite{clm02a, clm06, clm12}.

-We now state a refinement of the above lemma in the case that $G$ is an \efeccb.
-First of all, by Proposition~\ref{prop:every-barrier-special}, each barrier of $G-e$ is special for any removable edge $e$.
-Secondly, $G-e$ has vertices of degree two, whence $G-e$ is never bicritical.
-So we can get rid of these hypotheses.
-Using the fact that $G$ is cubic, we are able to refine each of the outcomes as shown below.
+As we are dealing with cubic bricks, one of the cases of the lemma does not apply.
+So, in fact, the version of the lemma stated below has only two cases. \begin{lemma} Let $G$ be a bicritical graph and let $e$ be a removable edge of $G$ such that every barrier of $G-e$ is special.
+If $G-e$ is not bicritical then one of the following holds: \begin{enumerate}[(i)] \item The graph $G-e$ has only one maximal nontrivial barrier, say $B$.
+The graph $(G-e)/X$ is bicritical, and $e$ has at least one end in $I$. \item The graph $G-e$ has two maximal nontrivial barriers, say $B$ and $B^*$.
+The set $B' := B^* - I$ is the unique maximal nontrivial barrier of $(G-e)/X$; furthermore, $B'$ is a barrier of $G-e$ as well, and $I'=I^*-B$.
+The graph $((G-e)/X)/X'$ is bicritical, and the edge $e$ has one end in $I$ and the other end in $I'$. \end{enumerate} \end{lemma}